Laura Fuentes

 • In a large bowl, sift together the flour, baking powder, salt, and sugar.

 • Make a well in the middle and pour in the milk, egg, and butter.
 Break up the egg first with a fork, and then begin to combine the flour, working from the outside of the bowl in, until just combined and mostly smooth.
+If the batter is too thick, read the note below.

 Cook the pancakes:

-• Immediately, pour ¼ cup of pancake batter onto the greased pan.
-Cook the pancakes for about 2 minutes, until the edges begin to look defined and bubbles form.
-Flip the pancakes over and cook for another minute on the other side.
+• Heat a non-stick griddle or large pan over medium heat.
+Once hot, grease, spray, or melt butter on the hot surface.
+Immediately, pour ¼ cup of batter per pancake.
+Cook the first side for 2 minutes, looking out for the edges to be defined and bubbles to form.
+Flip the pancakes over and cook for almost 2 more minutes on the other side.
 Remove from the pan onto a plate and keep them warm while you cook the rest of the batter.

 • Plate a few pancakes on a plate and top them with your favorite toppings and syrups.